In a Nutshell:

 Unfortunately, it’s saddled by what we feel are crippling weaknesses.
 For one thing, the weight limit is incredibly limiting, and even if that winds up not being a dealbreaker for you, then the design of the navigation system is enough to drive you mad.

-Using this chair is simply harder than it needs to be.
-There’s no good reason for a user to have to just blindly press a button repeatedly to finally get to the massage technique they’re looking for or to memorize what order they come up in.
+Using this chair is harder than it needs to be.
+There’s no good reason for a user to blindly press a button repeatedly to finally get to the massage technique they’re looking for or to memorize the order in which they come up.
 That’s crazy.

 Osaki 4D Pro Soho Conclusion

-We can almost forgive the scant weight limit and just say that this is a very narrowly targeted chair, but the design flaws are just catastrophic.
-In our view, they make the chair more trouble than it’s worth, and we cannot recommend this model.
+We can almost forgive the scant weight limit and say this is a very narrowly targeted chair, but the design flaws are catastrophic.
+They make the chair more trouble than it’s worth, and we cannot recommend this model.

 Other Options To Consider

-If you agree with our reasoning and are looking for a good alternative to the Soho, here are a couple of models that we do recommend:
+If you agree with our reasoning and are looking for a good alternative to Soho, here are a couple of models that we recommend:

 Kahuna EM-Arete Massage Chair